Symposium

 Jeremy AvigadJeremy AvigadProfessor at Carnegie Mellon University

-James EvansJames EvansProfessor and Director at University of Chicago, External Professor at SFI
+James EvansJames EvansProfessor of Sociology + Director, Knowledge Lab, at the University of Chicago; External Professor at SFI

-Susan FitzpatrickSusan FitzpatrickPresident (Retired) of the James S McDonnell Foundation, and Science Board Member at SFI
+Susan FitzpatrickSusan FitzpatrickPresident (Retired) of the James S McDonnell Foundation, + Chief Strategist, LSRT Associates; Science Board Member at SFI

 Celeste KiddCeleste KiddAssistant Professor at UC Berkeley